mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         variant_id            gene_id         maf   slope slope_se pval_beta
         chr1_64764_C_T_b38 ENSG00000227232.5 0.06    0.5    0.1     1.3e-05

-## 4.2 Align the SNP id's in the GTEx data with corresponding rs id's
+## 4.2 Align the *Snp*-ID in the GTEx data with corresponding rs-ID.

-Since the data you downloaded is not in format to extract GWAS summary data using MRBase package, you need to get it in their format (**Section 4.3**) and you need to align the variant_id with rs id using the GRCh37 build.
-You can a.
-Do this using the function below
+Since the data you downloaded is not in format to extract GWAS summary data using TwoSampleMR package, you need to get it in their format (**Section 4.3**) and you need to align the variant_id with rs-ID using the GRCh37 build.
+You can either do this using the function below

         python3 Match_rs_id.py "/home/user/Exposure.csv" "/home/user/annotation.csv"

-Here, *Exposure.csv* is the exposure/gene expression data for a specific tissue and *annotation.csv* is the Rs id annotation file on GTEx.
+Here, *Exposure.csv* is the exposure/gene expression data for a specific tissue from GTEx and *annotation.csv* is the rs-ID annotation file on GTEx.
+You will be returned *.csv* file with the annotated rs-ID’s in the same directory as your *Exposure.csv* file.

+You can now structure this data in format of TwSampleMR as given in **Section 4.3**.
+To save the effort of going from GTEx exposure data to data usable in the MRBase package, we have GTEx exposure data aligned with corresponding rs-ID’s and structured in the MRBase format, available at https://drive.google.com/drive/folders/14u2dN8k3OwnZZkSkAQFN0ndboTFJFH-J?usp=share_link.

 ## 4.3 Make sure the GTEx data is in the format required by the MR-Base package

+If you have downloaded the processed GTEx dataset from the linked drive, you need not follow the instructions in this section.
+If not,

 To extract outcome data for the study of interest, we used the **TwoSampleMR Package** (package for performing Mendelian randomization using GWAS summary data, https://mrcieu.github.io/TwoSampleMR/).
 Note that if you are using GTEx for exposure datasets, you have to make sure that this minimum information is provided for the extraction of the GWAS summary data from the MRBase package: